 Regular exercise has health benefits and helps to strengthen your immune system.
 It’s a really good idea to stay active through winter, and it’s also good for your mental health to get out and about in the fresh air.
 Even better if it’s in a park or natural setting.

-Walking and swimming are great ways to exercise throughout pregnancy, although with the ongoing restrictions, swimming might not be possible.
-You could also try a home exercise DVD to keep you moving even when the weather is bad and you are stuck indoors.
+Walking and swimming are great ways to exercise throughout pregnancy.
+You could also try an online home exercise class or video to keep you moving even when the weather is bad and you are stuck indoors.

 If you are going out and about when it’s really cold then make sure you wrap up warm and wear a hat, scarf and coat.
 You’ll need to keep you and your unborn baby warm so there’s even more reason to make sure you are dressed for the weather.
 And don’t stay out in the freezing cold for long.

-It’s important to get the flu vaccine to help protect you and your baby from the flu, which can cause complications during pregnancy.
-Find out more about the flu in pregnancy and the benefits of the flu vaccine from our article.
+The NHS also recommends vaccination to help protect you and your baby from the flu, which can cause complications during pregnancy.
+Find out more about the flu vaccination during pregnancy in our article.

-During the winter months it’s also advised that pregnant women take a vitamin D supplement.
+During the winter months it’s advised that pregnant women take a vitamin D supplement.

 Even during “normal” times, sticking to good hygiene practices will help you to prevent picking up an infection.
 In the current climate, of course, it’s especially important.
 Make sure you wash your hands regularly.

-At the best of times, we’d say try to keep your distance from people with coughs or colds, but for the time being, you should also observe social distancing from everyone who is not in your household or bubble.
-Clean surfaces like your keyboard, telephone, and door handles regularly to get rid of germs.
+At the best of times, we’d say try to keep your distance from people with coughs or colds, but for the time being, you should also observe social distancing from everyone who is not in your household.

 Hopefully you will keep the winter bugs at bay this winter and have a happy, healthy pregnancy through winter.
 If you do catch a cold or virus this winter then you might like to read our coping with illness during pregnancy article.
 For information about pregnancy and coronavirus, see our feature here.